AmpersandTarski/TheToolsWeUse/workflow,_branching_and_releasing_of_code.md

   * `ReleaseNotes.md` :
     * rename the "unreleased changes" section to the new version
     * add new "unreleased changes" section
-  * `stack.yaml` :
-    * bump to use latest LTS version, and check whether extra-deps still needed
 * Ensure travis-ci builds succesfully:
   * check the [build at travis](https://travis-ci.org/AmpersandTarski/Ampersand)
 * create pull request to master:* ![](create pull request.PNG)